mikedivitto/pctracker/README.md

 - Memcached
 - php-pecl-memcache (not php-pecl-memcached)

+- The server configuration is completely up to the server admin, however the software above is necessary for this platform to run (Apache, MySQL, Memcache, etc.).
+  - It is basically just a LAMP server with memcached.

 ###INSTALLATION
 - Extract the contents of the WWW folder to a specified directory on the web host.
 - Edit /func/config.php and enter the Database information (DB Name, Credentials, etc.).